edHelper.com

 By Colleen Messina

 1 Little Dima had a sticky time.
-She had wandered away from the herd.
-She went right into an oozing bog.
+Separated from the herd, she went right into an oozing bog.
 Poor Dima!
 Her feet got stuck.
 She couldn't move.
 She became a mummy.
-She was discovered thousands of years later by someone riding in a bulldozer.
+She was discovered thousands of years later.

-2 Don't worry, little Dima wasn't a person even though the word Dima means "little girl."
+2 Don't worry; little Dima wasn't a person even though the word Dima means "little girl."
 She was a baby mammoth!
-Scientists discovered Dima in Siberia in 1977.
-She was buried in permafrost.
+Dima was discovered in Siberia in 1977.
+She had been buried in permafrost.
 Permafrost is ground that has been frozen for thousands of years.
-Animals in permafrost are mummified.
-They still have their muscles and other soft tissues.
-This helps scientists learn a lot about them.
+Dima had been mummified.
+She still had muscles and other soft tissues.
+This helped scientists learn a lot about mammoths.

-3 Scientists figured out that Dima was only 6 to 8 months old when she got stuck.
-Her mummified skin looks black and leathery.
-Her feet still have tufts of fuzzy, brown fur on them.
-She looks like she lived a short time ago.
+3 Scientists figured out that Dima was only 6 to 8 months old when she died.
+Her mummified skin looked black and leathery.
+Her feet still had tufts of fuzzy, brown fur on them.
+She looked like she lived a short time ago.
 Scientists are sure that she had gotten lost before she died.
 Mammoth babies stayed with their mothers, but Dima was alone.
 Dima is now in St. Petersburg.
-She is the best-looking mammoth mummy in the world.
+She is one of the best preserved mammoth mummies in the world.
 Scientists are happy that they found her.

 For the complete story with questions: click here for printable